 The DL RRC MESSAGE TRANSFER message shall include, if available, the old gNB-DU UE F1AP ID IE so that the gNB-DU can retrieve the existing UE context in RRC connection reestablishment procedure, as defined in TS 38.401 [4].

-The DL RRC MESSAGE TRANSFER message shall include, if SRB duplication is activated, the Execute Duplication IE, so that the gNB-DU can perform CA based duplication for the SRB.
+The DL RRC MESSAGE TRANSFER message shall include, if SRB duplication is activated, the Execute Duplication IE, so that the gNB-DU can perform CA based duplication or multi-path relay based duplication for the SRB.

 If the gNB-DU identifies the UE-associated logical F1-connection by the gNB-DU UE F1AP ID IE in the DL RRC MESSAGE TRANSFER message and the old gNB-DU UE F1AP ID IE is included, it shall release the old gNB-DU UE F1AP ID and the related configurations associated with the old gNB-DU UE F1AP ID.